sandeepreddyk07/gitdemo/README.md

 # gitdemo

-## 1 This is a git Project to test jenkins for demo
+This is a sample git Project to integrate and test with jenkins for CICD